nickcrider/ot-docs/docs/labware/accessing.md

 ### Accessing Groups of Wells

-When describing a liquid transfer, you can point to groups of wells for the liquid's source and/or destination.
+When describing a liquid transfer, you can point to groups of wells for both the liquid's source and the destination.
 Or, you can get a group of wells and loop (or iterate) through them.

 You can access a specific row or column of wells by using the